Your questions on the Mobile Alarm.

 Please watch this short video that explains how to change emergency phone numbers.

 Yes.
 You can include 000 as one of the emergency contacts.
-Please be aware that 000 will not receive the help text message and the GPS location on Google Maps.
+Please be aware that 000 will not receive the help text message and the location on Google Maps.
 We will, however, upload the wearers name and address to the emergency services database so that it corresponds to the mobile phone number of your Live Life Alarm.

 We recommend you have a family member or friend included as the first contact (default contact) as the side talk button allows the wearer to call the first contact at any time.
 When 000 is included as a contact people often have the following calling sequence setup: